kying18/pi-e/README.md

 # pi-e

-Exploring Pi0 policies with experience.
+Hypothesis: robotic policies would benefit from a memory bank of sorts.
+If we can successfully demonstrate this with a toy problem using pi0, this provides evidence that having something that resembles memory may benefit the model.
+I'd love to call this pi-e (pi with experience)

 ## Goal

-Implement Physical Intelligence's Pi0 architecture from scratch, building up incrementally:
+Implement Physical Intelligence's Pi architecture from scratch, building up incrementally:

 1. Behavior cloning (supervised learning)
 2. Action chunking (predict action sequences)